swimmingly/yodrew.github.io/_pages/paper.md

 Time in darkness greatly enriches one's inner life.
 Relishing it when it is so ripe is one of the points of setting this time aside.
 After this transition period, move as slowly back into your regular life as possible.
 Avoid annoyance.
 Take care to sleep.
 Take care of yourself.

-### swedish darkroom nearly ready {#swedish-darkroom-nearly-ready}
+### swedish darkroom nearly ready

 2012/12

 The darkroom we have been building in Skattungbyn, Sweden is nearly ready.
 We are putting the finishing touches on the nifty [fiwihex](http://viking-house.ie/fine-wire-hrv.html) ventilation system today and will test it before the weekend is out.
 We will test and refine it with local supporters in January and open it to the public in February.
-You can see a calendar for it on the [register](#prepare/) page.
+You can see a calendar for it on the [register](/prepare/) page.

-### human exceptionalism {#human-exceptionalism}
+### human exceptionalism

 2013/02

 This meme is the essence of the Dilemma.
 It is the idea to be exposed, invalidated, replaced, buried.

-### darkness talk 2011 {#darkness-talk-2011}
+### darkness talk 2011

 2013/03